Report an Incident

 Request Supportive Measures

-To request supportive measures, contact the Title IX Coordinator.
+To request supportive measures, contact the Title IX Office.

 Make a Criminal Complaint to Law Enforcement

-The College strongly encourages a Reporting Person to file a report with local law enforcement.
+The College encourages reporting to local law enforcement for those interested in pursuing a criminal resolution.
 The Hanover Police Department (HPD) is a 24 hour agency that maintains on-call investigators.
 HPD can meet with a Reporting Person to answer questions about the criminal reporting process.

 The criminal process is separate from the Dartmouth student disciplinary process.
-A Reporting Person can pursue one, both, or neither options.
+An impacted party can pursue one, both, or neither options.
 The College will assist the Reporting Person to file a report and collaborate with law enforcement.

 Anonymous Reporting

-Any individual may make an anonymous report concerning an act of sexual harassment, sexual violence, domestic violence, dating violence, or stalking.
+Any individual may make an anonymous report concerning an act of sexual or gender-based harassment, sexual assault, sex or gender-based discrimination, domestic violence, dating violence, or stalking.
 An individual may report the incident without disclosing their name, identifying the Responding Person, or requesting any action.
 Depending on the extent of information available, the College's ability to respond to an anonymous report may be limited.
+The Title IX Office will review any anonymous reports and will determine any appropriate responses.

 Call 888 497 0516 or submit a report to dartmouth.ethicspoint.com

-Dartmouth contracts with an independent, third-party (Ethicspoint) to handle anonymous reports.
+Dartmouth utilizes an independent, third-party platform (Ethicspoint) to recieve and respond to anonymous reports.

 Safety & Security Anonymous Reporting Form

-Use this form to report any information on a crime or other matter that may be of interest to the Dartmouth College Department of Safety and Security.
+Use this form to submit an anonymous report to the Department of Safety and Security.